 § 200.426 Bad debts.

-Bad debts (debts which have been determined to be uncollectable), including losses (whether actual or estimated) arising from uncollectable accounts and other claims, are unallowable.
-Related collection costs, and related legal costs, arising from such debts after they have been determined to be uncollectable are also unallowable.
-See also § 200.428.
+Bad debts (debts determined to be uncollectable), including losses (whether actual or estimated) arising from uncollectable accounts and other claims, are unallowable.
+Related collection costs, and related legal costs, arising from such debts are also unallowable.
+See § 200.428.

 § 200.427 Bonding costs.

-(a) Bonding costs arise when the Federal awarding agency requires assurance against financial loss to itself or others by reason of the act or default of the non-Federal entity.
-They arise also in instances where the non-Federal entity requires similar assurance, including: bonds as bid, performance, payment, advance payment, infringement, and fidelity bonds for employees and officials.
+(a) Bonding costs arise when the Federal agency requires assurance against financial loss to itself or others because of an act or default of the recipient or subrecipient.
+They also arise when the recipient or subrecipient requires similar assurance, including bonds as bid, performance, payment, advance payment, infringement, and fidelity bonds for employees and officials.

-(b) Costs of bonding required pursuant to the terms and conditions of the Federal award are allowable.
+(b) Costs of bonding required under the Federal award’s terms and conditions are allowable.

-(c) Costs of bonding required by the non-Federal entity in the general conduct of its operations are allowable as an indirect cost to the extent that such bonding is in accordance with sound business practice and the rates and premiums are reasonable under the circumstances.
+(c) Costs of bonding required by the recipient or subrecipient in the general conduct of its operations are allowable as an indirect cost to the extent that such bonding is in accordance with sound business practice and the rates and premiums are reasonable under the circumstances.

 § 200.428 Collections of improper payments.

-The costs incurred by a non-Federal entity to recover improper payments are allowable as either direct or indirect costs, as appropriate.
-Amounts collected may be used by the non-Federal entity in accordance with cash management standards set forth in § 200.305.
+The costs incurred by a recipient or subrecipient to recover improper payments, including improper overpayments, are allowable as either direct or indirect costs, as appropriate.
+The recipient or subrecipient may use the amounts collected in accordance with cash management standards described in § 200.305.

 § 200.429 Commencement and convocation costs.

-For IHEs, costs incurred for commencements and convocations are unallowable, except as provided for in (B)(9) Student Administration and Services, in appendix III to this part, as activity costs.
+For IHEs, costs incurred for commencements and convocations are unallowable, except as activity costs provided for in Appendix III, (B)(9) Student Administration and Services.

-§ 200.430 Compensation—personal services.
+§ 200.430 Compensation - personal services.

 (a) General.
 Compensation for personal services includes all remuneration, paid currently or accrued, for services of employees rendered during the period of performance under the Federal award, including but not necessarily limited to wages and salaries.
-Compensation for personal services may also include fringe benefits which are addressed in § 200.431.
-Costs of compensation are allowable to the extent that they satisfy the specific requirements of this part, and that the total compensation for individual employees:
+Compensation for personal services may also include fringe benefits addressed in § 200.431.
+Costs of compensation are allowable to the extent that they satisfy the specific requirements of this part and that the total compensation for individual employees:

-(1) Is reasonable for the services rendered and conforms to the established written policy of the non-Federal entity consistently applied to both Federal and non-Federal activities;
+(1) Is reasonable for the services rendered and conforms to the established written policy of the recipient or subrecipient consistently applied to both Federal and non-Federal activities;

-(2) Follows an appointment made in accordance with a non-Federal entity's laws and/or rules or written policies and meets the requirements of Federal statute, where applicable; and
+(2) Follows an appointment made in accordance with the recipient’s or subrecipient’s laws, rules, or written policies and meets the requirements of Federal statute, where applicable; and

-(3) Is determined and supported as provided in paragraph (i) of this section, when applicable.
+(3) Is determined and supported as provided in paragraph (g) of this section, when applicable.

 (b) Reasonableness.
-Compensation for employees engaged in work on Federal awards will be considered reasonable to the extent that it is consistent with that paid for similar work in other activities of the non-Federal entity.
-In cases where the kinds of employees required for Federal awards are not found in the other activities of the non-Federal entity, compensation will be considered reasonable to the extent that it is comparable to that paid for similar work in the labor market in which the non-Federal entity competes for the kind of employees involved.
+Compensation for employees engaged in work on Federal awards will be reasonable to the extent that it is consistent with that paid for similar work in other activities of the recipient or subrecipient.
+In cases where the kinds of employees required for Federal awards are not found in the other activities of the recipient or subrecipient, compensation will be considered reasonable to the extent that it is comparable to that paid for similar work in the labor market in which the recipient or subrecipient competes for the kind of employees involved.